Minor in Critical Social Thought

 CST 300 Introduction to Critical Social Thought (Units: 3)

-Prerequisite: Successful completion of GE Areas A1, A2, A3, and B4 or consent of the instructor.
+Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

 (This course is offered as CST 300 and PLSI 386.
 Students may not repeat the course under an alternate prefix.)